 In the past two years, you've gone back to school and gotten a job.
 Now you're interested in buying a home.
-Will a lender give you a mortgage loan with your record?
+Will lenders approve your mortgage application if you have a criminal record?

-The law does not govern this, so lenders can set up policies on their own.
+The law does not govern this, so lenders can set up all policies on their own.
 If the policy includes running a background check and denying those with a criminal history, they can do it.

-On the flip side, though, they may ask you other questions that expose that record.
+On the flip side, any loan officer may ask you other questions that expose that record.
 For instance, they'll want to see what your credit score looks like.
 A low credit score can be a red flag that you have not been working or paying off credit.
 You may need to improve your credit score before getting a loan.

-So, if they want to know where you lived for the last 8-10 years and where you worked for the past three years, you're very quickly going to run into a situation where you have to tell them you were in jail for part of the time.
+So, if they want to know where you lived for the last 10 years and where you worked for the past three years, you're quickly going to run into a situation where you have to tell them you were in jail for part of the time.

-If you're facing criminal charges, it's important to think about all of the ramifications of a conviction.
+If you're facing criminal charges, it's essential to think about all of the consequences of a conviction.
 If you are convicted and sentenced, it can impact your life in many different ways, for years after your sentence is up.

 To protect your future, be sure you know about all of your criminal defense options.
 The best way to seal a criminal record or avoid a criminal conviction is to work with an attorney as soon as possible.